conda/conda/docs/source/building/meta-yaml.rst

   build:
     detect_binary_files_with_prefix: False

-Windows is a different beast when it comes to binary prefix replacement.
+Windows handles binary prefix replacement very differently than Unix systems such as Linux and macOS.
 At this time, we are unaware of any executable or library that uses hardcoded embedded paths for locating other libraries or program data on Windows.
 Instead, Windows follows `DLL search path rules
 <https://msdn.microsoft.com/en-us/library/7d83bc18.aspx>`_, or more natively
 supports relocatability using relative paths.
 Because of this, conda ignores most prefixes.
 However, pip creates executables for Python entry points that